Champions of Norrath

-Champions of Norrath: Realms of EverQuest is an action role-playing video game for the PlayStation 2, set in the EverQuest universe.
-The game is playable with one single player or cooperative for up to four players.
-However, with a Network Adapter, players can take the game online with others and kill others or join to form groups of adventurers.
+Champions of Norrath: Realms of EverQuest is a 2004 action role-playing video game for the PlayStation 2, set in the EverQuest universe.
+The game is playable with one single player or cooperative for up to four players, but with a Network Adapter, players can take the game online with others and kill others or join to form groups of adventurers.
 It uses a re-worked and expanded Baldur's Gate: Dark Alliance game engine.
-A sequel called Champions: Return to Arms was released in February 2005.
+A sequel called Champions: Return to Arms was released in 2005.

 Plot

 Champions of Norrath features a traditional role-playing video game storyline, in which the player acts as a hero who must save the world via a series of quests and battles.
 Divided into five acts, the game begins with a quest to assist the elves in their war against the orcs, who have formed an alliance with goblins (which is strange to the citizens of Norrath).
-However, in later acts, the player must eventually travel to the underworld and beyond thanks to the antics created by the strange orc leader and his contacts.
+In later acts, the player must eventually travel to the underworld and beyond thanks to the antics created by the strange orc leader and his contacts.
 The game takes place in the focal world of the EverQuest universe known as Norrath, prior to the events of the first EverQuest online RPG, which was itself prior to "The Shattering" of the moon Luclin.
 The game applies many elements of the EverQuest universe.
 There are three main antagonists in the storyline: Pelys, leader of the orcs, Vanarhost, a vampire in the Underworld who also narrates the entire game and Innoruuk, the God of Hatred.